 Relational Operators in Java Example

-This Java program allows the user to enter two integer variables a and b.
-Next, we use these two variables to perform various relational operations present in Java Programming Language.
+This example helps to understand the Relational Operators practically.
+This Java program allows users to enter two integer variables, an and b.
+Next, we use these two variables and the operators mentioned above to perform various relational operations in the Programming Language.

-// Relational Operators in Java package JavaOperators; import java.util.Scanner; public class RelationalOperators { private static Scanner sc; public static void main(String[] args) { int a, b; sc = new Scanner(System.in); System.out.println(" Please Enter two integer Value: "); a = sc.nextInt(); b = sc.nextInt(); System.out.println(" Result of a > b is = " + (a > b)); System.out.println(" Result of a >= b is = " + (a >= b)); System.out.println(" Result of a < b is = " + (a < b)); System.out.println(" Result of a <= b is = " + (a <= b)); System.out.println(" Result of a == b is = " + (a == b)); System.out.println(" Result of a != b is = " + (a != b)); } }
+package JavaOperators; import java.util.Scanner; public class RelationalOperators { private static Scanner sc; public static void main(String[] args) { int a, b; sc = new Scanner(System.in); System.out.println(" Please Enter two integer Value: "); a = sc.nextInt(); b = sc.nextInt(); System.out.println(" Result of a > b is = " + (a > b)); System.out.println(" Result of a >= b is = " + (a >= b)); System.out.println(" Result of a < b is = " + (a < b)); System.out.println(" Result of a <= b is = " + (a <= b)); System.out.println(" Result of a == b is = " + (a == b)); System.out.println(" Result of a != b is = " + (a != b)); } }

-Within this relational operators example, the following statement will ask the user to enter integer values a, b.
+Within this Java relational operators example, the following statement will ask the user to enter integer values a, b.
 Next, we are going to assign the user input values to variables.

 System.out.println(" Please Enter two integer Value: "); a = sc.nextInt(); b = sc.nextInt();